See Tristan Thompson Reunite With "Princess" True After His Trip to Greece - E! Online

 "We can confirm True will have a sibling who was conceived in November," Khloe's rep told E!
 News July 13.
 "Khloe is incredibly grateful to the extraordinary surrogate for such a beautiful blessing.
 We'd like to ask for kindness and privacy so that Khloe can focus on her family."

 However, a source close to the Kardashians star told E!
-News the two are not back together and that, outside of co-parenting matters, they haven't spoken since December, when Khloe learned that Tristan fathered a child with Maralee.
+News Khloe and Tristan are not back together and that, outside of co-parenting matters, they haven't spoken since December, when Khloe learned that Tristan fathered a child with Maralee.
 As the insider noted, Khloe and Tristan's baby "was conceived via surrogate before it was revealed to Khloe and the public that Tristan was having a baby with someone else."

 To see Tristan's photo of him and True—and more of her adorable pictures from over the years—keep reading.